upperstream/packer-templates/debian/debian-12/README.md

 In the `output` directory you will also find a VM image that can be directly imported to QEMU.

-QEMU build intends to create amd64 VM and i386 VM on amd64 Linux device.
+QEMU build intends to create amd64 box and i386 box on amd64 Linux device.

 ### Hyper-V